gm24258/L3DTEC_AS91906_AS91903_AS91901/README.md

 ## Reporting issues
 Please use the Issues tab to report issues or any questions relating to the project.

-# Assessment Details:
+# Assessment Details  (NCEA Level 3 Digital Technologies):
-- AS91906 - Backend (Django models, JS HTTP Methods)
+- AS91906 - Backend (Django  models, views, exceptions)
 - AS91903 - Frontend (HTML templates, CSS, JS)
 - AS91901 - User experience (Feedback and version history)